-Good news is that Avira claims to work with torrenting.
-In our case, we wanted to enjoy the “Metropolis”, a public domain movie from the past.
+The good news is that Avira claims to work with torrenting.
+In our case, we wanted to enjoy “Metropolis”, a public domain movie from the past.
 And we can confirm: torrenting is available:

 Avira is a well-known brand.
 This definitely gives them a competitive advantage in terms of financial backing and know-how.
 And this is exactly what you see when first using their brainchildren Phantom and Premium.

 Both arrive in the beautiful form of design, strong encryption, and protocols.
 It seems they have nailed it… But they haven’t… exactly the opposite.

 Lacking double-hop and responsive support team are what first caught our attention.
 But being part of 5 eyes jurisdiction, average speeds, lack of router support, and positive virus test results are unforgivable.

 It may be a good fit for business users though.